-IMDM imd.umd.edu IMDM Advising Team | imd@umd.edu to select an area of concentration.
-All ENSP majors take the same introductory courses including Environmental Science, Environmental Policy, Calculus I, Statistics, Ecology/Evolutionary Biology, General Chemistry I, Geography of Environmental Systems, and two additional courses in Geography, Economics, or Environmental Politics.
+IMDM imd.umd.edu IMDM Advising Team | imd@umd.edu

+General Chemistry I, Geography of Environmental Systems, and two additional courses in Geography, Economics, or Environmental Politics.

 ENSP concentrations offered by CMNS:

-Biodiversity & Conservation (BIOD) Biodiversity is invaluable to the process of evolution since it represents the pool of resources from which evolution can select; it is the key to adaptation to changes, since the greater the biodiversity, the more resilient an ecosystem will be following natural disasters or human intrusions.
+Biodiversity & Conservation (BIOD)

+Biodiversity is invaluable to the process of evolution since it represents the pool of resources from which evolution can select; it is the key to adaptation to changes, since the greater the biodiversity, the more resilient an ecosystem will be following natural disasters or human intrusions.
 This concentration provides a background in the biological principles that influence the diversity of life, especially those that create and those that reduce diversity.

-Environmental Geosciences and Restoration (ENSP) Environmental Geosciences and Restoration reflects the national trend toward the increasing prominence of environmental geosciences, including life sciences and biogeochemistry.
+Environmental Geosciences and Restoration (ENSP)

+Environmental Geosciences and Restoration reflects the national trend toward the increasing prominence of environmental geosciences, including life sciences and biogeochemistry.
 It integrates Earth and life sciences to a much greater degree than any current ENSP concentration; and links the emerging discipline of environmental restoration with core sciences so that students are well-prepared for graduate programs and employment.

+Geology (GEOL)

-Geology (GEOL) Geology majors at the University of Maryland study the physical, chemical, and historical aspects of planet Earth.
+Geology majors at the University of Maryland study the physical, chemical, and historical aspects of planet Earth.

 Geology offers a broad range of undergraduate courses to accommodate students with interests as diverse as Environmental Sciences, Geophysics, Geochemistry, Planetary Sciences, and Paleontology.
-There are three major tracks: The Professional Track prepares students for careers in the broad range of geological sciences; the Secondary Education Track prepares students for careers in secondary education; the Geophysics Track offers training in quantitative applications of the methods of physics to geologic questions, including seismology and remote sensing.
-Geology offers eight distinct minors, a departmental honors program, and a combined B.S./M.S. program where students can telescope their Geology B.S. and M.S. degrees.
+There are three major tracks:

+- The Professional Track prepares students for careers in the broad range of geological sciences and for graduate studies in geology and related sciences; - the Earth and Environmental Track prepares students for geology-adjacent careers where geologic information is foundational, including secondary education, urban planning, scientific journalism, and many others; and - the Geophysics Track offers training in quantitative applications of the methods of physics to geologic questions, including seismology and remote sensing.

+Geology offers eight distinct minors, a departmental honors program, and a combined B.S./M.S. program through which students can telescope their Geology B.S. and M.S. degrees.

 Its undergraduate program focuses on mentoring relationships between undergraduates and faculty researchers, culminating in a two-semester Senior Research Thesis.
 With an undergraduate enrollment of approximately 60 students and 26 resident faculty members, the department offers excellent faculty-student interaction and small class sizes.

 The Geology major features field work and outdoor activity.
 Many courses involve field-related projects or field trips to areas of interest.
 Geology students have performed field work in Brazil, Siberia, and the rift valley of East Africa.
-Geology Professional and Secondary-Ed track majors also complete a 5-6 week summer field camp.
-Immersive Media Design (IMDM) A new and nationally unique major, the interdisciplinary Immersive Media Design major (IMDM) prepares students to work and succeed in emerging areas of digital media.
+Professional and track majors also complete a 5-6 week summer geologic field camp.

+Immersive Media Design (IMDM)

+A new and nationally unique major, the interdisciplinary Immersive Media Design major (IMDM) prepares students to work and succeed in emerging areas of digital media.
 Immersive media surrounds the viewer with interactive sight, sound and other sensory modalities, creating an immediate and engaging experience.
 Technologies for immersive digital media include virtual and augmented reality, large scale projection, immersive domes, video and audio installations, AI-guided media creation, and others still being invented.
 Effective design of these experiences requires practitioners who can bridge the technology with the artistic.
 IMDM combines coursework in computer science and art, along with a special sequence of courses in immersive media, so students both master and apply the required skills.